The Best and Cheapest Home Insurance Companies in Illinois in 2026

 It's free, simple and secure.

-• Allstate also has the cheapest rates no matter where you live in Illinois.
-Rates can vary almost $1,200 per year depending on where you live in the state.
+• Allstate usually has the cheapest rates no matter where you live in Illinois.
+Average rates can vary by almost $1,200 per year depending on where you live in the state.

 • Erie is the best option if you have a new home.
 Its average rate for a newly built home is $718 per year.
 Plus, Erie has excellent customer service.